spinalcordtoolbox/sct_docker/README.rst

       docker pull neuropoly/sct:sct-3.2.1-official

 #.
 If you are **NOT** using Docker Toolbox skip this step.
 To avoid memory issues when running the SCT is important to increment the default amount of RAM (1GB) of the Docker VM.
-Tho do this:
+To do this:

    Open Docker Quickstart Terminal wait until get a prompt and run: